Dancing in the dark: probing Dark Matter through the dynamics of eccentric binary pulsars: Changes in the orbital period due to Dark Matter

+Consistent with Fig.~\ref{Fig1}, variations in $v_w$ have only a limited impact, although $|\dot{P}_b/\dot{P}_b^{e=0}|$ remains $\gtrsim 1$ for all eccentricities when $v_w$ is sufficiently low.
+Allowing for $\sigma > 50~\unit{km/s}$ at fixed $v_w$ introduces additional structure: the ratio now develops a turning point and can change sign as $\alpha$ varies, even for $e = 0.7$ and $e = 0.9$.
+This behavior gradually disappears as $v_w$ increases, with variations in the orbital period of eccentric systems consistently exceeding those of circular ones.
+Configurations with $e = 0.3$ generally yield $|\dot{P}_b/\dot{P}_b^{e=0}| \sim 1$, although for the largest values of $\sigma$ and $v_w$ considered, the trend reverses and changes in $P_b$ become larger in the circular case.

-Figure~\ref{Fig3} shows values of ${\dot P}_b$ as a function of $\beta$, fixing $\alpha=\pi/2$, for the same pulsar masses and orbital configurations considered in Fig.~\ref{Fig1}.
-The behavior of ${\dot P}_b$ is similar to the cases discussed above, with the eccentricity introducing a splitting in the secular change for a given $\beta$, yielding large deviations compared to the circular case studied in \cite{Pani:2015qhr}.
+Figure~\ref{Fig3} shows the values of ${\dot P}_b$ as a function of $\beta$, fixing $\alpha = \pi/2$, for the same component masses and orbital configurations considered in Fig.~\ref{Fig1}.
+The overall behavior of ${\dot P}_b$ is consistent with the trends discussed above: the eccentricity produces a clear splitting in the secular change for a given $\beta$, leading to substantial deviations from the circular case examined in \cite{Pani:2015qhr}.
+Variations in $\beta$, however, generate a more intricate structure than those in $\alpha$, with the ratio $|\dot{P}_b/\dot{P}_b^{e=0}|$ developing multiple turning points as $\beta$ varies.